An Improved Bound for Weak Epsilon-Nets in the Plane: Proof of Theorem

 Combing the bound $|Q_2|=O\left(r^2_0r_1/\eps\right)$ of Proposition \ref{Prop:Narrow1} with the bounds (\ref{Eq:Stage0}) and (\ref{Eq:Stage1}) on the auxiliary nets $Q_0$ and $Q_1$ that were constructed at the previous Stages 0 and 1, so far we have added a total of

 points to the net $Q$.
-As previously mentioned, choosing $t$ to be a very small (albeit, constant) positive power of $1/\eps$ guarantees that our recurrence (\ref{Eq:Stage1}) in $\lambda$ has only constant depth; thus, $\sigma$ remains bounded from below by a certain positive constant.
+As previously mentioned, choosing $r_0$ to be a very small (albeit, constant) positive power of $1/\eps$ guarantees that our recurrence (\ref{Eq:Stage1}) in $\lambda$ has only constant depth; thus, $\sigma$ remains bounded from below by a certain positive constant.
 Hence, the second recursive term is essentially linear in $1/\eps$.
-Therefore, the contribution of (\ref{Eq:EarlyStages}) to the cardinality of $Q$ is effectively dominated by the non-recursive term, which is roughly bounded by $1/\eps^{3/2}$ for $r_0\ll r_1=\Theta(\sqrt{1/\eps})$.
+Therefore, the contribution of (\ref{Eq:EarlyStages}) to the cardinality of $Q$ is effectively dominated by the non-recursive term, which is roughly bounded by $1/\eps^{3/2}$ for $r_0\ll r_1=\Theta(\sqrt{1/\eps})$.\footnote{For $x,y\geq 1$, the notation $x\ll y$ means that $x=O\left(y^{O(\eta)}\right)$.
+(For $0<x,y\leq 1$, the notation $x\ll y$ means that $1/y\ll 1/x$.)}

-{\bf Discussion.} To optimize the overall bound on the cardinality of the $\eps$-net, in Section \ref{Subsec:WrapUp} we set $r_1=\Theta\left(\sqrt{1/\eps}\right)$.
-Since $r_0$ is a an arbitrary small positive power of $1/\eps$, the cardinality of the auxiliary net $Q_2$ in Proposition \ref{Prop:Narrow1} becomes close to $1/\eps^{3/2}$.
-Note that a more economical construction of the sets $Y_L$, for $L\in \Y(r_0)$, would have resulted in an auxiliary net of size $O(r_0r_1/\eps)$, and with exactly same properties as argued in Proposition \ref{Prop:Narrow1}.
-However, the actual polynomial dependence on $r_0$ is immaterial for the eventual recurrence that we derive in Section \ref{Subsec:WrapUp}.
+{\bf Discussion.} Note that a more economical construction of the sets $Y_L$, for $L\in \Y(P,r_0)$, would have resulted in an auxiliary net of size $O(r_0r_1/\eps)$, and with exactly same properties as argued in Proposition \ref{Prop:Narrow1}.
+However, the actual polynomial dependence on $r_0$ is immaterial for the eventual recurrence that we derive for $f(\eps)$ in Section \ref{Subsec:WrapUp}.